 The data collection techniques in this research used mixed methods in developing instrument assessment to reach a high level of content validity.
-Data were gathered through in-depth interviews with several SMEs and studies on company report documents, such as annual report, environmental report, and other.
-Then, for the process of confirmation and hypotheses testing, data were collected from sixty-four SMEs by distributing questionnaires.
+Data were gathered through in-depth interviews with several small-medium enterprises and studies on company report documents, such as annual report, environmental report, and other.
+Then, for the process of confirmation and hypothesis testing, data were collected by distributing questionnaires.